schnodo/tdl-refid-fix/README.md

 1. tdl-refid-fix saves the file under a new name.
 If the file name is `bad.tdl`, the corrected file will be saved as `bad_fixed.tdl`.

 ## Things to consider
 If you manually arranged the tasks in `bad.tdl`, rename `bad_fixed.tdl` to `bad.tdl` after assuring its correctness.
-Otherwise the order set by the user seems to get lost.
+Otherwise the task order set by the user ("unsorted" in ToDoList lingo) seems to get lost.